Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

   - Stalker: All, Moon, Trickery.

-  - Beastmaster: All, Animal, Thought.
+  - Beastmaster: All, Animal, Vocal.

 .............................................
 | Be aware that the Shaman's spells are now |